Does that make me out of luck?

 Now, since the early part of this 21st century, art has been re-recognized as a part of learning It is a recognized part of academia.
 I think that is a good thing.

 But what about those of us who were raised and ‘educated' prior to this century?
 SO many of us, left out of developing our creative innate ablities?
 What do we do?
-Can we become Design Thinkers, or have we just lost out?
+Can we learn the Design Thinking process, or have we just lost out?

 If they are looking for this in companies, it is going to benefit you when you have your own home business, too.